dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2019_02_28-advanced-tips-and-tricks-for-aspnet-core-applications.md

 someCollection.OrEmptyIfNull().ToList().ForEach(i => i.DoSomething());
 ```

-## What tips and tricks have you got?
+## What tips and tricks do you have?

-This is it - this was my quick post on some tips and tricks which I like to apply in my personal ASP.NET Core development.
-I hope there was something useful in there for at least some of you.
-Let me know what you think and please feel free to share your own tricks which make your ASP.NET Core development easier in the comments below!
+So this is it, this was my brief post on some tips and tricks which I like to apply in my personal ASP.NET Core development.
+I hope there was at least something useful in there.
+Let me know what you think and please feel free to share your own little tips and tricks which make your ASP.NET Core developer life easier in the comments below!